spsanderson/python_mega_course/README.md

 # Python Mega Course from Udemy.com
 I will be posting all of my code from the Python Mega Course on Udemy here.

-Section 1 and 2 have been updated
+Section 3 has been added

+We can use the [link](http://strftime.org/) for help with date and time formatting.